KevinDai99/CryptoClustering/README.md

 ### Methodology

 Bitcoin data was normalized with standard scaler.
-The elbow method, and PCA analysis was conducted to determine the number of clusters and to reduce dimensionality, respectively.
+The elbow method, and PCA analysis was conducted to determine the number of clusters and to reduce dimensionality.
-KMeans algorithim was used Unsupervised tp cateogrize bitcoin market data for further investigation.
+KMeans algorithim was used to cateogrize bitcoin market data for further investigation.

 #### Dependencies